culturecreates/artsdata-planet-scenepro/README.md

 To edit mapping:

-1. Run docker-compose up
+1. Run `docker compose up`
-2. Open localhost:7333 to run Open Refine workbench
+2. Open localhost:7333 to use Open Refine workbench
 3. Open the existing project
 4. Click "Edit RDF Mapping"
 5. When done making changes save RDF Mapping
 6. Clean up the history (tab undo/redo) to keep only the steps needed.